In this epic SEO for bloggers guide, I’m going to show you how to optimize your new blog for Google search.

-If you are creating content that people search for and your content is solving problems, then Google is going to love your blog!
+If you are creating content that people search for and your content is solving problems, then Google will love your blog!

-Google’s algorithm is looking at 3 main things to rank websites: their content, their authority, and the user experience.
+Google’s algorithm looks at 4 main things to rank websites: their keywords, content, authority, and the user experience.

 Google, while very advanced, is not a mind reader.
 It’s your job to make it clear to Google what your content is about.